Want to discover new ways to market your SaaS company?

 There are, however, 2 cases where offline ads can get you results:

 One - You're a mass-market product.
 Spotify or Netflix, for example.
-Both companies are benefit from offline ads because their target audience is, well, pretty much everyone.
+Both companies are benefiting from offline ads because their target audience is, well, pretty much everyone.

 Two - You're trying to get critical mass in a specific location.
 For example, if you're a marketplace (E.g. dating app, job board, etc.), you probably want to grow region-by-region. you'd want to grow region-by-region.
 Offline ads can help with that.